Ardi Idrus: Persib Bandung

 He was signed for Persib Bandung to play in Liga 1 in the 2018 season.
 Idrus made his league debut on 8 April 2018 in a match against Mitra Kukar at the Gelora Bandung Lautan Api Stadium, Bandung.

 Bali United

 Idrus was signed for Bali United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 August 2022 in a match against Persib Bandung at the Gelora Bandung Lautan Api Stadium, Bandung.

+Persebaya Surabaya

+Idrus was signed for Persebaya Surabaya on loan from Bali United for the 2024/2025 Liga 1 season.

+Bhayangkara Presisi

+On 27 June 2025, Idrus officially signed Bhayangkara Presisi.